 We are a translational research laboratory interested in basic mechanisms of development and oncogenesis in the hematolymphoid system.
 A central question in our research is how non-traditional mechanisms of gene regulation effect fundamental aspects of development and how these mechanisms go awry in cancer.
 Our research program spans the spectrum from discovery of these novel regulators in in disease states to understanding their biological significance to developing rational therapeutic approaches to these diseases.

 Long non-coding RNA in hematopoiesis and hematologic malignancy.
-The recently discovered novel class of non-coding RNA, termed long intergenic non-coding RNA (lincRNA), play important roles in gene expression regulation, development and cancer.
+The recently discovered novel class of non-coding RNA, termed long non-coding RNA (lncRNA), play important roles in gene expression regulation, development and cancer.
 However, their roles in cancer have only begun to be explored.
-We have initiated an ambitious research study, using gene expression profiling to characterize the expression of lincRNA in B-lymphoblastic leukemia (B-ALL).
-We have discovered a set of lincRNAs that are differentially regulated in leukemia and particularly in poor-prognosis B-ALL with translocations of the mixed lineage leukemia (MLL) gene.
-One of these lincRNAs, BALR-2, was chosen for further study based on their correlation with clinicopathologic parameters and conservation of their genomic loci in mammals.
+We have initiated an ambitious research study, using gene expression profiling to characterize the expression of lncRNA in B-lymphoblastic leukemia (B-ALL).
+We have discovered a set of lncRNAs that are differentially regulated in leukemia and particularly in poor-prognosis B-ALL with translocations of the mixed lineage leukemia (MLL) gene.
+One of these lncRNAs, BALR-2, was chosen for further study based on their correlation with clinicopathologic parameters and conservation of their genomic loci in mammals.
 We have made significant progress in understanding the cellular functions of BALR-2, finding that it promotes survival of leukemic cells.
 BALR-2 knockdown leads to activation of apoptosis pathways through the pro-apoptotic protein BIM.
 Further studies to characterize the role of BALR-2 in malignant transformation of hematopoietic cells and its utility as a therapeutic are actively being pursued in the laboratory.
 We have also completed studies of a second long non-coding RNA, CASC15, in B-cell leukemia and B-cell development.